U.S. jury told libel case against HBO was 'grossly irresponsible'

 The stakes are high because lawyers for Mitre said before the trial began that they were seeking "tens of millions of dollars" in punitive damages from HBO.

-Mitre filed its libel claims on grounds that the HBO report portrayed it as using, or turning a blind eye to others using, child labor in the manufacture of Mitre soccer balls in India.
+Mitre filed its libel claims on grounds that the HBO report portrayed it as using, or turning a blind eye to others using, child labour in the manufacture of Mitre football balls in India.

-It also filed its complaint because Mitre, a unit of Britain's Pentland Group, was the only soccer ball brand named in "Children of Industry."
+It also filed its complaint because Mitre, a unit of Britain's Pentland Group, was the only football ball brand named in "Children of Industry."

-Pentland claims to stand at the forefront of global efforts to eradicate child labor from the sporting goods industry.
+Pentland claims to stand at the forefront of global efforts to eradicate child labour from the sporting goods industry.

-Mitre's case against HBO centered largely on claims that some children shown hand-stitching Mitre soccer balls in the report, for 5 cents per hour or less, were not actual child stitchers.
+Mitre's case against HBO centred largely on claims that some children shown hand-stitching Mitre football balls in the report, for 5 cents per hour or less, were not actual child stitchers.
 The company's lawyers produced sworn depositions from three of the children to bolster its contention that children were induced to pretend on camera that they were underage workers.

 Mitre lawyer Lloyd Constantine circled back to what he told jurors at the start of the trial in his own closing arguments on Thursday, saying "Children of Industry" was nothing but "a pack of lies targeting Mitre."